Midseason grades: Miami’s starting lineup

 Grade: A

-Dewan Huell – Sophomore – Forward
+Dewan Huell, Sophomore, Forward

 No other Cane has made bigger statistical strides this season than Huell.